Commitment to Diversity and Inclusion

 Modrall Sperling is dedicated to fostering an environment that embraces differences, promotes equality, and engenders mutual respect, thereby creating a culture of inclusion where everyone has the opportunity to excel.
 We are committed to recruiting, retaining, and promoting diverse attorneys and staff, to obtain a variety of perspectives that benefit the firm, our clients, and the communities in which we practice.

-In order to maintain and further enhance an environment in which all persons at Modrall Sperling can succeed in their professional endeavors and as individuals regardless of race, gender, ethnic background, sexual identity, or religious and political beliefs, the firm has established a Diversity and Inclusion Committee.
+In order to maintain and further enhance an environment in which all persons at Modrall Sperling can succeed in their professional endeavors and as individuals regardless of race, gender, ethnic background, sexual identity, or religious and political beliefs, the firm has established a Diversity, Equity, and Inclusion Committee.
 The Committee’s goal is to assist with recruiting and retaining lawyers and staff and promote firm-wide diversity and inclusiveness.